 Banking and Finance

-ANZ Banking Group Ltd v Loftus VSC 342 (Supreme Court of Victoria, led by Paul J Hayes, now QC), appeal from decision of an Associate Justice.
+ANZ Banking Group Ltd v Loftus VSC 342 (Supreme Court of Victoria, led by Paul J Hayes, now QC), appeal from a decision of an Associate Justice.

 Sgargetta v National Australia Bank VSCA 159 (Victorian Court of Appeal, led by Paul J Hayes, now QC), appeal from County Court of Victoria concerning the construction of a Deed of Settlement.

 Building and Construction

 RF Construction Management v Wightman Street VCAT Ref BP512/2019, disputing concerning release of bank guarantee at practical completion under ABIC SW-2008 Simple Works Contract – interlocutory order obtained requiring release of bank guarantee pending resolution of dispute, where delay damages claimed – submissions concerning Sugar Australia Pty Ltd v Lend Lease Services Pty Ltd VSCA 98

 Bayraktar v Sherridon (Building and Property) VCAT 1863, domestic building dispute – acting for builder in claim relating to general owner complaints of defective or incomplete works – reasonableness of rectification proposals (defective brickwork)